Keyz078/blog/content/blogs/kustomize-the-art-of-crafting-and-modifying-kubernetes-manifests.md

 kubectl kustomize .
 ```

-This will generate a Deployment manifest with the ConfigMap volume and mount already included.
+<p style="text-align: justify">This will generate a Deployment manifest with the ConfigMap volume and mount already included.</p>

 ```yaml
 apiVersion: v1